-The Department of Cell Biology is committed to research excellence in modern cell biology, including the areas of protein targeting, membrane trafficking, signal transduction, cell-cell interaction & development, cell growth & division, and spinal cord injury.
+The Department of Cell Biology is committed to research excellence in modern cell biology, including the areas of protein targeting, membrane trafficking, signal transduction, cell-cell interaction & development, cell growth & division, viral infection and rare diseases.
 Our faculty is dedicated to quality in teaching at the undergraduate, graduate and postgraduate levels to develop a new generation of exceptional investigators.

 Our mission is to develop and provide the highest quality educational programs in cell biology.
 The active research environment created by members of the Department has the training of students as a top priority.
 Our goal within this environment is to train and develop highly qualified students who will go on to productive health science related careers.
 The Department of Cell Biology is committed to a tradition of excellence and innovation in teaching as part of the Faculty of Medicine and Dentistry at the University of Alberta.

 UAlberta researchers find new commonality among patients.

 Cell Biology researcher wins team grant from CIHR to study Zika virus in collaboration with Brazilian virologists.

 A host of possibilities just opened up for treating the mysterious, pervasive illness.

 - Nothing available at this time.